gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ## Raspberry Pi Hardware

-You can complete this hands-on lab using your own network connected Raspberry Pi or if you are attending a workshop then you can use a shared network connected Raspberry Pi.
+If you are attending a workshop then you can use a shared network connected Raspberry Pi.
+You can use your own network connected Raspberry Pi for this hands-on lab.

 ### Shared Raspberry Pi